erikh/migrator/README.md

 In this case, if you already migrated up to `2` you will migrate next to `3` and `4`.
 Your schema ID will be `4` after this.

+### More Examples

+Try:

+* Download the repository and make sure docker is installed
+* Run `make shell`. https://github.com/box-builder/box will be installed, an image will be built and a container will be launched for that image with your `$GOPATH` mounted.
+* `createdb one` at the shell.
+This will create a database in postgres called `one`.
+* `migrator testdata/one` will apply all the migrations for our first test into the `one` database.
+* If you want different db, or user, etc; check out the flags! `migrator --help`.

 ## License